Resource

 Why reproducibility matters in a committee setting

-Submit the disputed claim and decision context.
-We confirm scope before any commitment.
+Submit the approved claim and decision context.
+We confirm whether it can become a useful re-review prompt before any commitment.